 - One key discovery was “mirror neurons” which act something like a neural Wi-Fi to connect with another brain.

-- In any human group, people pay most attention to – and put most importance on – what the most powerful person in the group says or does.
-There are many studies that show for example that if the leader of a team is in a positive mood, that spreads an upbeat mood to the others and that collective positivity enhances the group’s performance
+- In any human group, people give their focus to what the most powerful person in the group says or does.
+A good example is when the leader of a team is in a positive mood, it spreads an upbeat atmosphere to others.
+Thus, it enhances the group’s performance.

 Have you ever noticed that a leader in a bad mood at the start of a meeting can instantly squash the energy and positive moods of those in attendance?
 I believe this to be true 100% in a live meeting and it still a huge impact on a virtual meeting.

 Leadership is complex and leaders are always under the microscope of observation.
-From the research that Daniel writes about, we now know why it is so critical to be aware of our energy and mood.
+From the research that Daniel writes about, we now know why it’s critical to be aware of our energy and mood.

-Extraordinary leaders, now this important truth and therefore they are careful about how they ‘show up’ in meetings.
-It is important that the leader maximize their positive energy so that their team can feel it and draw off that energy source.
 I can recall many times when my team was down and negative.
 It is so easy for a leader to ‘join them’ and it feels good to be a part of the ‘room’.
-However, great leaders, withstand the temptation and make a strong attempt to be different; more energy, more positivity, and attempt to seed hope into their team.
+However, great leaders withstand the temptation and make a strong attempt to be different.
+This means more energy, positivity, and an attempt to seed hope into their team.

 Today, more than ever, we need leaders who understand this.

-- Self-regulate – notice your energy and mood swings.
+Notice your energy and mood swings.
 Are you trending down or up?
-What is affecting you and what can your change to make yourself less burdened and overwhelmed?
+What is affecting you and what can you change to make yourself less burdened and overwhelmed?
 How can you get the 800-pound gorilla off your chest before you walk into the meeting?

 Do not underestimate how much you get ‘fed’ by other positive people.
-If you are not engaging with other positive people enough, you need to get around them more, so that they can help you increase your energy and positively grow.
+If you are not engaging with other positive people enough, you need to get around them more.
+They can help you increase your energy and positively grow.

-- Finally, positive leaders are learning machines.
-They are constantly learning, growing, and changing.
-Personal and professional growth always increase your energy, hope, and ability to withstand the negative stuff that life throws at you.
 If you do not have a leadership development plan, let me know and I will help you create one.
-You need to be in meaningful development to build new habits and become an extraordinary leader (of yourself and others).
+You need to be in a meaningful leadership development program to build new habits and become an extraordinary leader.
 When you are growing it is much easier to have hope in the future and to share that with your team!